-This will be the only time during this series that I write on whether to change the name of feminism to egalitarianism.
+Hopefully, this will be one of the few times that I write on whether to change the name of feminism to egalitarianism.
 Frankly, the debate holds very little value in comparison to the deeper issues that gender studies represent.
 The name is not the point of the movement and is reminiscent of choosing a new pretty box to put feminism in.
 Changing the name is just a way to avoid talking about the uncomfortable issues.
 It doesn’t get to the heart of the matter and if that’s where the conversation and change ends, then we have a problem.

 I have come across many people, on the internet and in person, who believe that it would serve feminism to switch over to a term that covers everyone.
 Feminism technically does not cover everyone.
 Feminism contains the Latin root fēmina, meaning woman, and the Greek suffix –ism, which is used to turn an active verb into a noun.
 Clearly, “woman” is not a verb, but perhaps we can derive some meaning from this.
 Womanhood has historically been defined as passivity and a static nature whose job is to maintain life, not create it (Simone de Beauvoir, “The Data of Biology”, The Second Sex).
 Women stay at home caring for the children once they become impregnated by men.
 They perform menial repetitive tasks that give them no sense of creativity, autonomy or innovation.
 The very point of turning the word fēmina from a noun into a verb is to evoke a sense of movement and to challenge this very narrative that barred women from doing anything to change their social, political, and economic positions.
 For the suffragettes, becoming active was the whole point.